U.S. health insurer mergers to speed industry deals -experts

 Some large drugmakers in recent years have sold off units no longer considered key to their future growth, leaving them with large amounts of cash that need to be redeployed.
 At the same time, the valuations of promising new drugmakers have skyrocketed, making some executives wary of overpaying.

 “The sector that will now be under most pressure to consolidate as a result of this is pharma and specialty pharma,” said one source involved in the Anthem-Cigna deal.
 “Now the issue is that there is probably one or two deals to be done in Big Pharma before it becomes impossible to do for antitrust reasons.”
-(Reporting by Deena Beasley in Los Angeles and Kylie Gumpert in New York; Additional reporting by Greg Roumeliotis in New York; Editing by Michele Gershberg and Alan Crosby)
+(Additional reporting by Greg Roumeliotis in New York)